 Our vision is of thriving communities that are environmentally sustainable and equitable.
 Small business owners and communities of color must have equitable access to resources and education necessary to self-actualize their needs for clean air, clean water, green spaces and more – key outcomes for environmental justice and health equity.

-Two-thirds of ECOSS employees are immigrants – from Hong Kong, Bhutan, Ethiopia and Bolivia to name just a few.
 Our staff is a kaleidoscope of language, culture, religion, and customs.
-We know how it feels to come to America full of hope, knowing we will do everything in our power to be successful and contribute to our new home.
+Since ECOSS' staff comprises 95% BIPOC, immigrants, or refugees, we know how it feels to come to America full of hope, knowing we will do everything in our power to be successful and contribute to our new home.
 And we have lived experience with the same types of challenges many immigrants in our community face – what it is like to not understand, to not be understood, to be seen as “other.”

 We have heard people say that immigrants are a threat to the environment, to economies and a way of life, and we know that perspective is reductive, harmful, and unjust.
 We have created a community of international brothers and sisters who are all dedicated to environmental sustainability.
 It is our differences, our individual world perspectives, and our shared immigrant experience that make us stronger, more creative, and more effective.
 We are united by a common purpose – to educate and empower non-native-English speakers, immigrant and refugee communities to implement environmentally sustainable practices that result in healthier lives connected to a cleaner environment.